yao008/yao008.github.io/_pages/nice.md

 ### 1. What I Offer:
 - Resources: Full scholarships covering study and living in Hong Kong, plus access to advanced research facilities.
-- Guidance: **Hands-on mentorship with clear direction.** For outstanding students, I also offer ample freedom and opportunities for growth.
+- Guidance: **Hands-on mentorship with clear direction.** For outstanding students, I also offer adequate freedom and opportunities for growth.
 - International Connections: Strong ties with leading researchers and institutions worldwide.
 I will help you build international academic connections.
 - Friendly Environment and Work-Life Balance: Collaborative and supportive lab culture where teamwork and mutual respect are valued. **Say no to 996; embrace sustainable productivity.**

 ### 2. What I Expect from You:
 - **Strong self-motivation and ability to quickly learn from new fields.**
 - Academic background in computer science, AI, electrical engineering, electronic information/communication engineering, mathematics, or related fields.
-Candidates from <i>985 / QS Top 80 universities</i> or <i>211 universities + strong publication records</i> are especially encouraged due to HKU committee considerations.
+Candidates with bachelor's degrees from <i>985 / QS Top 50 universities</i> or <i>211 / QS Top 80 universities universities + strong publication records</i> are encouraged due to HKU committee considerations.
 - Relevant research experience and coding ability demonstrated through papers, projects, or competitions.
 - Responsibility, reliability, and good communication skills.